Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 delivery shouldn't mean it goes directly to the origin; the "secondary" helps to prevent that).

+> [!NOTE]
-> Note: for the most part you don't need to worry too much about primary and
+> for the most part you don't need to worry too much about primary and
 > secondary nodes, and only really need to know about the general concept of
 > clustering consisting of a delivery node and a fetching node.